sharmakeshav2237552-rgb/Business-Insight-360/README.md

 ## 📂 Dataset Information
 The dataset represents a simulated business environment inspired by real-world retail and e-commerce operations.
-All insights are derived using structured analysis and reasonable business assumptions.
+All insights are derived through structured analysis and reasonable business assumptions.

 ---

 ## 📌 Conclusion
-This project demonstrates how profitability-focused analysis can uncover issues that revenue-based reporting often hides.
+This project demonstrates how **profitability-focused analysis** can uncover issues that revenue-based reporting often hides.
 By combining SQL-driven analysis with Power BI dashboards, the project supports data-driven decision-making and strategic planning.

 ---